elainebroche-dev/ms3-event-scheduler/README.md

       ![Cancel Booking](documentation/images/f09-cancel-booking.png)

-    - If the inputs entered by the user do not meet the validation requirements the user will be asked to re-enter them, or they can quit the operation and return to the Manage Bookings menu by entering 'x'.
+    - If the inputs entered by the user do not meet the validation requirements the user will be asked to re-enter them, or they can quit the operation and return to the Manage Bookings sub-menu by entering 'x'.

     - The rules for the input values are as follows :
       - inputs are separated by commas, all inputs must have a length > 0
-      - Date should have a format of DD-MM-YYY and must be >= current date (bookings for past events cannot be cancelled)
+      - Date should have a format of DD-MM-YYYY and must be >= current date (bookings for past events cannot be cancelled)
       - The Event Code, Date and Email combination must exist in the bookings spreadsheet

     - When the user inputs valid data the application displays messages to provide information on how the data is being processed.
 Cancelled bookings are deleted from the bookings spreadsheet.

+    - As noted in the description of the Add Booking feature above (F08), duplicate bookings are allowed as the same person could make multiple bookings for a single event.
+In this case, the Cancel Booking operation will only delete one booking - the first one it finds in the booking spreadsheet - and leave the remaining booking rows as they are.

+      ![Cancel Booking Success](documentation/images/f09-cancel-booking-success.png)

     - Once the operation is complete and the user presses Enter, they are returned to the Manage Bookings sub-menu.

-      ![Cancel Booking Success](documentation/images/f09-cancel-booking-success.png)

 - ###  __F10 Review Past Events__
     - From the main menu, when the user selects option 3 the Review Past Events functionality runs.
 This feature examines all events with a Date < current date and also examines associated bookings.
 On screen the following information is derived from the data and displayed to the user :